agile-lab-dev/governance-decision-record/README.md

-# Governance Policy Specification
+# Governance Decision Record

-A specification model for computational data governance policies inspired from [ADR](https://adr.github.io/) (Architectural Decision Record).
-Its goal is to enable the creation of version-controlled policies that include:
+The Governance Decision Record (**GDR**) is a specification model for (computational) data governance policies inspired from [ADR](https://adr.github.io/) (Architectural Decision Record).
+Its goal is to enable the creation of version-controlled data governance policies that include:

 - a **policy lifecycle** state
 - a **policy history** state